cwendorf/EASI/docs/tutorials/README.md

 ### Overview of the Tutorials

 Tutorials are designed to show the default output and basic options for confidence interval estimates and plots, along with standardized effect sizes and significance tests.
 Tutorials for a variety of research designs are included.
-Data and summary statistics for the tutorials are from [*Statistics for Social Science: A Sourcebook of Basic Statistical Methods*](https://cwendorf.github.io/Sourcebook/) (Wendorf, 2019)
+Data and summary statistics for the tutorials are from [*Sourcebook: Basic Statistical Methods for Social Science*](https://cwendorf.github.io/Sourcebook/) (Wendorf, 2019)

 ### Tutorials for Means and Mean Differences